alterGNU/WikiLinkConvertor/README.md

 --------------------------
 ```

-## Convert from github to vimwiki syntax
+## Convert links from github to vimwiki syntax
 ```bash
 ./wlc.sh --vimwiki ~/path_to/tutu
 --------------------------